dustinpfister/blog_posts/_posts/linux-bash-script-parameter-expansion.md

 ## 2 - Command substitution

 So say you want the standard output of a command to be the value for a variable.
 The way to go about doing just that would be to use command substitution which is another form of parameter expansion.
+This kind of parameter expansion is similar to that of the braces expansion only parentheses are used rather than braces.

+It should go without saying that this is a pretty central part of writing bash scripts.
+So at least a few examples might be called for when it comes to this subject.

 ### 2.1 - Basic Command substitution example